ninilo97/Hackerearth-Practice-Solution/README.md

 # Hackerearth-Practice-Solution
-Solution to Hackerearth Practice Section questions.
+Solution to Hackerearth Practice Section problems.

 ### Description
 Contains all my Hackerearth Practice Section Solution in c++14.
 Code are *one-lined*, so feel free to indent and/or expand according to your need.
-Thought the solution are free to use I would not recommend to submit the solutions without understanding the exact approach and logic used by the solver
+Thought the solution are free to use I would not recommend anyone to submit the solutions without understanding the exact approach and logic used.

 ### Directory
 ```